List of development aid sovereign state donors

 International development aid is given by many non-private donors.
 The first table is based on official development assistance (ODA) figures published by the OECD for members of its Development Assistance Committee (DAC).
 Non-DAC members included in the OECD's publishing are listed separately.

 Luxembourg made the largest contribution as a percentage of gross national income (GNI) at 1.05% and the United Nations’ ODA target of 0.7% of GNI was also exceeded by Norway (1.02%), Sweden (0.99%) and Denmark (0.71%).
 The European Union accumulated a higher portion of GDP as a form of foreign aid than any other economic union.

-The United States is a small contributor relative to GNI (0.18% 2016) but is the largest single DAC donor of ODA in 2019 (US$34.6 billion), followed by Germany (0.6% GNI, US$23.8 billion), the United Kingdom (0.7%, US$19.4 billion), Japan (0.2%, US$15.5 billion) and France (0.4%, US$12.2 billion).
+The United States is a small contributor relative to GNI (0.22% 2022) but is the largest single DAC donor of ODA in 2022 (US$55.3 billion), followed by Germany (0.8% GNI, US$35.0 billion), France (0.7%, US$19.5 billion) and Japan (0.3%, US$17.3 billion).
 Many providers beyond the DAC have long traditions of development cooperation.
 Amongst these, according to the preliminary figures for 2019 reported to the OECD, Turkey exceeded the 0.7% ODA/GNI target with 1.15%.